The Latest: Lawyer believes Tennessee inmate suffered

 A Tennessee inmate uttered a long prayer asking for forgiveness as he prepared to be executed.

 In his dying moments at a Nashville prison Thursday night, 68-year-old Don Johnson asked the warden if he could sing, and he sang two hymns.
-The last words observers could hear were "no more dying here."
+The last words observers could hear were "no more dying there."

 Johnson was executed for suffocating his wife in 1984 at a camping center he managed in Memphis.